Indercheema/guessing-game/README.md

-## Click me if you can
+## Guessing Game

-A simple point-and-click game made with JavaScript.
+A simple guessing game made with JavaScript.

 ### Demo